 Aiden Lair is an abandoned lodge in upstate New York.
 It played an important part in the story of Theodore Roosevelt being sworn in as president!

 Old Lodge was built around 1890 in Tomkin’s Cove, New York and has been a hotel and private residence over the years.
-It has begun to crumble as nature reclaims the building.
+It is now abandoned.

 The Hotel Charlevoix was opened in 1905 and was one of the oldest hotels in Detroit.
-It was closed in the mid-80s and remained abandoned for a number of years before being eventually demolished.
+It was closed in the 1980s and demolished in 2013.

 The New Frontier Hotel and Casino was located in Las Vegas, Nevada.
 It closed in 2007 and was demolished after lying abandoned for 6 months.